 Fourteen magnificent Carrara marble, Italian-carved sculptures form the centrepiece of the 'Sacred Garden' in the peaceful grounds of The Monastery at Glen Osmond.

 The garden is nestled at the base of the Mt Lofty Ranges as you descend upon Adelaide.
-It is tenderly loved and cared for by the Monastery’s dedicated Brother Jim and a small team of volunteers.
-It is an area dedicated to peace and tranquillity for reflection and prayer.
+It is tenderly loved and cared for by a dedicated small team of volunteers.
+It is an area dedicated to peace and tranquility for reflection and prayer.

 The garden is slowly over time being converted to an Australian Native garden and boasts one of Adelaide’s largest Morton Bay Fig trees, and is recognised by The National Trust of South Australia as a place of historical heritage significance.